-- The padding on the top of the sneaker will effect how a hem hangs on the front of the foot.
+- The padding on the top of the sneaker will affect how a hem hangs on the front of the foot.

 - The same hemline will land on a different part of the foot depending on the type of shoe that is worn.
-With a heel the front of the pant leg has enough clearance to hang freely and not crinkle the line of the pant leg.
-A flat shoe does not have that clearance and the pant leg is going to crinkle due to it riding on the shoe.
+With a heel, the front of the pant leg has enough clearance to hang freely and not crease the line of the pant leg.
+A flat shoe does not have that clearance, and the pant leg is going to wrinkle due to it riding on the shoe.

-- As shown in the photo, working from the front and back of the shoe, you can not see the other side of the foot and where your instincts tell you to put the hem will not result in a straight line that is horizontally even to the floor.
+- Working from the front and back of the shoe, you can not see the other side of the foot and where your instincts tell you to put the hem will not result in a straight line that is horizontally even to the floor.

 - Set the end of a ruler on the floor.
-Place a straight pin horizontal to the floor at the desired mark on the ruler.
+Place a straight pin horizontally to the floor at the desired mark on the ruler.